nealcaren/SOCI101/_sources/applications/snap.md

 - Approximately 15% of North Carolina residents receive SNAP benefits.
 In this assignment, you will assume that you have a SNAP allotment of $121 per month/per person (the North Carolina average) for you and your 10-year old child for a total of $240 a month.
 - Based on your _$60 per week food budget,_ take a trip to your local grocery store (either online or in person) to plan a week of meals for yourself and your child.
 Make certain you allot yourself the amount of food you typically eat.
 As a reminder, the recommended daily calories for a 10 year old are 1,400-1,800 and an adult are 1,800-2,600.
-- Your analysis should include a grocery list (including the cost of each item) and one week&#39;s menu (including the total calories for each meal) as in the following example:
+- Your analysis should include a grocery list (including the cost of each item) and one week's menu (including the total calories for each meal) as in the following example:

 **Grocery list:**